 A key finding of our research was uncovering that physical health was a bigger priority for homeless people than many services acknowledged.
 This led us to develop Homeless Health Peer Advocacy in 2010, a programme empowering volunteers to help homeless people address their health needs by accompanying them to appointments.

 At Groundswell, in 2016 we had our 20th birthday and in the same year our Homeless Health Peer Advocacy Service won the GSK Kings Fund Impact Award.

-We are working hard to bring our evidence based approach to tackling homeless health inequalities to other parts of the UK working closely with partners to deliver our ‘Health First’ agenda.
+We are working hard to bring our evidence based approach to tackling homeless health inequalities to other parts of the UK by working with local partners.

 We continue to develop innovative ways to enable homeless people to be involved in tackling homelessness – for the benefit of the whole community.